metabase/metabase/docs/operations-guide/log-configuration.md

       - "JAVA_OPTS=-Dlog4j.configurationFile=file:///metabase.db/log4j2.xml"
 ```

-**IMPORTANT**: when using containers, logs need to be written into /metabase.db directory as it is the only directory with write permissions for the metabase user which is the one that executes java inside the container.
+**IMPORTANT**: when using containers, logs need to be written into the /metabase.db directory.
+It's the only directory the Metabase user can write to (the user here being the one that executes that Metabase JAR inside the container).

 # Configuring Emoji Logging